Builder Licensing (Online)

 Can more than one person fulfill the qualification requirements for a licence?

 BC Housing Licensing & Consumer Services allows applicants to select a nominee to help fulfill the requirements.
-You can read more information about the requirements on their website.
+You can read more information about the requirements on their website, "Using a Nonimee" section.

 Can I challenge competency requirements?